-In this article, you will see the easiest way to install Google Chrome browser.
-This guide is fully tested on Manjaro 17.0.5, but should work on lower and upcoming versions as well in near future.
+In this article, you will see the easiest way to install the Google Chrome browser.
+This guide is fully tested on Manjaro 17.0.5 but should work on lower and upcoming versions as well in near future.

 Installing Google Chrome in Manjaro

-STEP 1: Click start menu and select ‘Add/Remove Software’, which is nothing but ‘Package Manager’.
+STEP 1: Click the start menu and select ‘Add/Remove Software’, which is nothing but ‘Package Manager’.

 STEP 2: In the ‘Package Manager’, click on the breadcrumb and select ‘Preferences’.

 STEP 3: Click on the ‘AUR’ tab.
 This is the Arch User Repository where you will find hundreds of community developed packages.
-The package maintainer user Package Helper to download the browser from Google severs and compiles it for Arch Linux based distros.
-It has been trusted since 7 years or so.
+The package maintainer user Package Helper to download the browser from Google servers and compiles it for Arch Linux based distros.
+It has been trusted for 7 years or so.
 So don’t worry – it is safe.

 STEP 5: Select ‘AUR’ in the left pane, and then search for google-chrome’.
 Click ‘Apply’.